neosaurrrus/blog-entries/32 - How to solve problems.md

 We have all been stuck on things.
+Let's think about how to think about things

 # What is an algorithm